esso23/pypollution/readme.md

 - **Coal** - 105% pollution
 - **Coke** - 85% pollution

 As you process further, you get less pollution on your fuels (this is not a general rule, we left some of them untouched at 100% pollution).
 We also made Fuel Rods viable, MK01 starts at 75% pollution and goes all the way down to 49% at MK05.
+Some liquid fuels have had their energy capacity reduced slightly.

 ### Hydrogen